easydev991/Days/README.md

 # Days 2.1
 - The app uses Realm to store your data and shows how many days passed after something happened in your life
 - The app supports both English and Russian languages
+- UI-elements have color options for both light and dark mode

 ## What you can do with this app